eMetaboHUB/MS-CleanR/README.md

-# mscleanr: A package for cleaning and annotating LC-MS data
+# MS-CleanR: A package for cleaning and annotating LC-MS data

-The mscleanr package provides functions for feature filtering and annotation of LC-MS data.
+The MS-CleanR package provides functions for feature filtering and annotation of LC-MS data.

 See the documentation and tutorial for more information.